intuition-dev/INTUITION/_doc/docs/pug1.md

 ## Pug I: Learn Pug and static binding; view via S3 HTTP server.

 Simply said, Pug is HTML without closing tags.
-Pug is more powerful than Markdown.
+Pug is a templating language,  more powerful than Markdown.
 If you know of Node/Express, you know Pug already.

 - [Pug on Youtube](http://youtube.com/watch?v=wzAWI9h3q18)